-- (a) Lighting Africa (LA) - (b) China Renewable Energy Scale-up Program (CRESP)-Phase I - (c) Uruguay Wind Energy Programme (UWEP) - (d) Sanjiang Plain Wetlands Protection Project - (e) Sustainable Land, Water, and Biodiversity Conservation and Management for Improved Livelihoods in Uttarakhand Watershed Sector Project (SLEM-U) - (f) Namibia Strengthening the Protected Area Systems (PAS) - (g) Amazon Protected Areas Program (ARPA)-Phase I - (h) Promoting Payments for Environmental Services (PES) and Related Sustainable Financing Schemes in the Danube Basin - 5.
-Given this sample, the study team undertook a meta-evaluation based on a desk review of the final evaluation reports for these eight cases to assess the factors and circumstances that have triggered and supported transformational changes.
-The meta-evaluation was supplemented by the cross-case analysis, informed by the qualitative comparative analysis approach (QCA), to identify the necessary and sufficient conditions for GEF interventions to achieve transformational change.
-The study also attempted to establish which conditions make a difference in specific contexts.
+- Lighting Africa - China Renewable Energy Scale-Up Program-Phase I (CRESP-I) - Uruguay Wind Energy Programme (UWEP) - Sanjiang Plain Wetlands Protection Project - Sustainable Land, Water, and Biodiversity Conservation and Management for Improved Livelihoods in Uttarakhand Watershed Sector Project (SLEM-U) - Namibia-Strengthening the Protected Area Systems (Namibia PAS)

+- Amazon Region Protected Areas Program, Phase I (ARPA-I) - Promoting Payments for Environmental Services and Related Sustainable Financing Schemes in the Danube Basin (Danube PES)

+Given this sample, the evaluation team undertook a meta-evaluation based on a desk review of the final evaluation reports for these eight cases to assess the factors and circumstances that have triggered and supported transformational changes.
+A cross-case analysis, informed by the qualitative comparative analysis approach, supplemented the meta-evaluation; the analysis aimed to identify the necessary and sufficient conditions for GEF interventions to achieve transformational change.
+The evaluation also attempted to establish which conditions make a difference in specific contexts.

-Main Findings
+Main findings

-- 6. What are the necessary and sufficient conditions for the achievement of sustainable transformations?
-The review of the evaluative evidence concluded that each of the purposely selected cases can be credited with having made an important contribution to the fundamental transformation of a system or market, thus helping address the root cause of a global environmental concern.
-In five of the sample cases, the transformation was fully completed, in terms of its depth, scale and sustainability.
-In the three remaining cases, the GEF intervention had triggered and supported a fundamental transformation, but their financial sustainability had not yet been achieved at the time of project completion, so that the transformation could only be deemed as partially completed. - 7.
+What are the necessary and sufficient conditions for the achievement of sustainable transformations?
+The review of the evaluative evidence concluded that each of the purposefully selected cases can be credited with having made an important contribution to the fundamental transformation of a system or market, thus helping address the root cause of a global environmental concern.
+In five of the sample cases, the transformation was fully completed in terms of its depth, scale, and sustainability.
+In the three remaining cases, the GEF intervention had triggered and supported a fundamental transformation, but its financial sustainability had not yet been achieved at the time of project completion, so the transformation could only be deemed as partially completed.

 Given the overall satisfactory outcomes of the sample interventions, the analysis focused on the commonalities and differences between fully completed and partially completed transformations.
 The five completed transformations all involved a fundamental change of a system.
 They all established a demonstration-and-replication mechanism to trigger and scale up the supported activities and reforms.
-Finally, all of these cases were satisfactorily implemented and executed, and were also adequately supported by the policy and economic environment.
+Finally, all of these cases were satisfactorily implemented and executed, and they were also adequately supported by the policy and economic environment.